uraimo/Awesome-Swift-Playgrounds/README.md

 ## Learning Swift
 *Some interesting playgrounds to learn Swift*

-* [learn-swift](https://github.com/nettlep/learn-swift) - 30+ playgrounds that follow the "Language Guide" section of Apple's Swift book.
+* [Learn Swift](https://github.com/nettlep/learn-swift) - 30+ playgrounds that follow the "Language Guide" section of Apple's Swift book.
 * [The Swift Programming Language Playgrounds](https://github.com/danielpi/Swift-Playgrounds) - 40+ playgrounds, one for each chapter of Apple's Swift book.
 * [Swift Reference Playground](https://github.com/sivragav/swift-reference-pg) - Reference playground with basic language syntax and examples.
-* [swift-worksheets](https://github.com/austinzheng/swift-worksheets) - Learn Swift by reading through and experimenting with playgrounds.
+* [Swift Eorksheets](https://github.com/austinzheng/swift-worksheets) - Learn Swift by reading through and experimenting with playgrounds.
 * [Swift Crash Course](https://github.com/kefbytes/Swift_Crash_Course) - A Swift crash course, with links explaining the language and a playground for each topic
 * [Swift-Introduction](https://github.com/cnoon/Swift-Introduction) - Collection of playgrounds covering various aspect of the Swift language.
 * [Swift2 by Playgrounds](https://github.com/developerY/Swift2_Playgrounds) - Learn Swift 2.0 from playgrounds.